gitnacho/docs/docs/core-concepts/navigation.md

 [Playground Demo JavaScript](https://play.nativescript.org/?template=play-js&id=PDsp86)

-> **Note:** In the current scenario the Search feature has only one page and it's possible to implement it directly in the modal view without embedding a `Frame` in `search-root`.
+> **Note**: In the current scenario the Search feature has only one page and it's possible to implement it directly in the modal view without embedding a `Frame` in `search-root`.
 However, in this case there won't be a navigation controller in the modal view and therefore, no `ActionBar`.

 ### SideDrawer Navigation